-- Sea salt: A touch of salt helps to enhance the flavours of the tart crust while also helping to marry all the flavours together.
+- Sea salt: A touch of salt helps to enhance the flavors of the tart crust while also helping to marry all the flavors together.

-- Fresh or frozen cherries and raspberries: Personally, I prefer to use frozen berries as they have a stronger flavour and are available all year round.
-You can use other berries of your choice here as well such as blackberries, strawberries or blackcurrants.
+- Fresh or frozen cherries and raspberries: Personally, I prefer to use frozen berries as they have a stronger flavor and are available all year round.
+You can use other berries of your choice here as well such as blackberries, strawberries, or blackcurrants.

-- Vanilla extract: A touch of vanilla is added to both the ganache and jelly layers for extra flavour.
+- Vanilla extract: A touch of vanilla is added to both the ganache and jelly layers for extra flavor.

 - Coconut milk: Thick full-fat canned coconut milk is refrigerated overnight in order to separate the cream (the part you want for this recipe) from the water.
 This is what creates a creamy chocolate ganache, that sets perfectly.

-- Dark chocolate: Dairy-free dark chocolate gives the chocolate ganache a wonderful rich flavour.
-I recommend to use anything from 70-90%, depending on the level of sweetness you would like.
+- Dark chocolate: Dairy-free dark chocolate gives the chocolate ganache a wonderful rich flavor.
+I recommend using anything from 70-90%, depending on the level of sweetness you would like.

 - Forest fruits: To garnish the tart, use any berries or forest fruits of your choice.
 I love using cherries and blackberries.

-- Freeze dried raspberries: These are an optional but highly recommend addition to the tart.
-They add colour, flavour and texture to the top of the tart.
+- Freeze-dried raspberries: These are optional but highly recommend for adding to the tart.
+They add color, flavor, and texture to the top of the tart.

-- Oven temperature and timing: The key to getting the perfect crust is making sure that the oven temperature is set at no more than 180°C (350°F).
+- Oven temperature and timing: The key to the perfect crust is to make sure that the oven temperature is set at no more than 180°C (350°F).
 Timing is also important, keep a close eye on the crust, it will take anything from 10-12 minutes to bake, a minute too long and you could end up with a burnt appearance/taste.

-- Grease your tart tin: If like me you’re all about that easy life, then do yourself a favour and grease the bottom and sides of the tart shell.
-This will prevent the crust from getting stuck the sides and cracking.
+- Grease your tart tin: If like me you're all about that easy life, then do yourself a favor and grease the bottom and sides of the tart shell.
+This will prevent the crust from getting stuck on the sides and cracking.

 - Allow it to cool: It's important not to pour the piping hot liquid jelly mixture into the tart shell, as the heat may cause it to leak into the tart leaving you with a soggy crust!
 Allow the mixture to cool slightly for 15-20 minutes and then pour it into the tart shell.
 Once cooled to room temperature the tart can be transferred to the fridge to set completely.